PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 12:40:34
+Last updated: 2024-04-08 12:41:08
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson